BardicDefense/purple-hack/README.md

 **Grappling**: If an aggressor does not ram, it can choose to grapple with ropes and hooks, in an attempt to pull it closer for boarding.
 This requires a successful roll of 6+ on 2d6.
-If the roll fails, the defending ship may attempt to open range and flee if desired.
+If the roll fails, the defending ship may attempt to open range and flee if desired, moving one range band.
 The defending ship can also cut the ropes, and will be successful on an 8+ roll on 2d6.

 **Boarding**: A ship that has rammed another (successfully or unsuccessfully) or that has pulled its target closer with grappling hooks can send across a